Article

 Medical chronology reports sit at the center of modern personal injury and medical malpractice case preparation.
-They inform early case valuation, shape document chronology review, and influence how attorneys, insurers, and opposing counsel interpret medical facts across the life of a claim.
+They inform early case valuation, shape record review, and influence how attorneys, insurers, and opposing counsel interpret medical facts across the life of a claim.

 This article defines seven non-negotiable elements that distinguish a defensible medical chronology report from a summary that merely recites records.
 These elements function as a quality standard that legal teams can use to evaluate whether a chronology is complete, verifiable, and ready for downstream legal work.